mxndyxu/DSC180B-Capstone-Search/README.md

 * Backend Folder: This is the backend of the project.
 Current consisting of main.py and search_engine.py.
   * main.py: This is where the backend is run with a search_engine instance that utilizes ElasticSearch and searches throught        the query.
 Takes the requests from the frontend and returns the search results.
+  * dummy_api.py: This is a "dummy" version of main.py that doesn't connect to the ElasticSearch and merely prints out hardcoded JSON responses to queries.
+It's used for FrontEnd Development.
   * search_engine.py: This is where the search_engine with ElasticSearch is made.
 It connects to an ElasticSearch cluster, loads in the data and returns the outputs.
 * Frontend Folder (capstone-search-website): This is the ReactJS front end of the folder.
 It has the public folder where the images/json files are imported from to the src folder.
   *   public Folder: Where the images/JSON files are stored and read from to the front-end.